MOladunni/MOladunni.github.io/README.md

 Total funds available by currency: Displays different currencies and the funds available in them to guide against currency fluctuation risk and to help investors know how many funds are available to invest in with their local currency.

-Total Funds by Asset Class: Highlights the total funds available in different asset classes, which allows stakeholders to diversify their risk and not just focus on a single asset class and allows them to build different investment objectives based on their strategy.
+Total Funds by Asset Class: Highlights the total funds available in different asset classes, which allows stakeholders to diversify their risk and not just focus on a single asset class and allows them to build different investment objectives based on their strategy, effective for marketing strategy.

 10 Years Cumulative Performance by percentage: Gives insight into the best performing region to invest in to maximise profit